 An optimal organization is one where there is harmony and collaboration.
 A whole, living organism as Frederic Laloux describes it in his book Reinventing Organizations.

 An optimal organization is an organization that understands the science and art of play.

 Diving deeper into the science of play

 While play is an art that comes naturally to most children, the science behind it is still very much unexplored.
-Dr Stuart Brown, a medical doctor and psychiatrist, is one of the few individuals who dedicated his life to studying play after he discovered a lack of play as constant factor identified in a range of murder cases.
+Dr Stuart Brown, a medical doctor and psychiatrist, is one of the few individuals who dedicated his life to studying play after he discovered a lack of play as a constant factor identified in a range of murder cases.
 He also found that engineers who had a richer play history were better problem solvers, and thus engineers, than peers who played less as a child.
 The link between success – both professionally and in life – and play was undeniable.